 - The percentage of voting rights has to be read in context with the relevant and applicable stock exchange and disclosure rules.
-The actual shareholdings may differ from the figures indicated in the table, as the Company must only be notified by its shareholders if one of the thresholds defined in Article 120 of the Financial Market Infrastructure Act is crossed. - Financial instruments such as conversion and share purchase rights, granted (written) share sale rights. - Share sale rights (especially put options) and granted (written) conversion and/or share purchase rights as well as financial instruments that provide for or permit cash settlement as well as other differential transactions (e.g. contracts for difference and/or financial futures). - Beneficial owners of these shares are: Andrés Holzer Neumann, Wilen (Sarnen)/Switzerland, Julián Diaz González, Altendorf/Switzerland, Juan Carlos Torres Carretero, Meggen/Switzerland, James S. Cohen, Alpine NJ/USA, James S. Cohen Family Dynasty Trust, Teaneck, NJ/USA and Dimitrios Koutsolioutsos, Agios Stephanos/Greece.
-Shares are directly held by the following companies and legal entities: Travel Retail Investment S.C.A., Luxembourg/Grand Duchy of Luxembourg, Petrus PTE Ltd, Singapore/Singapore, Witherspoon Investments LLC, Wilmington, DE/USA, Petrus AG, Basel/Switzerland, Laguna Partners AG, Luzern/Switzerland, JDG Partners AG, Luzern/Switzerland, JLC Investments, LLC, Teaneck, NJ/USA, Hudson Media, Inc., Teaneck, NJ/USA, Folli Follie Commercial Industrial and Technical S.A., Agios Stephanos/Greece, and Strenaby Finance Ltd., Tortola/British Virgin Islands.
-Of the total share position of 15.53%, 1.16% relate to delegated voting rights.
+The actual shareholdings may differ from the figures indicated in the table, as the Company must only be notified by its shareholders if one of the thresholds defined in Article 120 of the Financial Market Infrastructure Act is crossed. - Financial instruments such as convertible bonds, conversion and share purchase rights, granted (written) share sale rights. - Share sale rights (especially put options) and granted (written) conversion and/or share purchase rights as well as financial instruments that provide for or permit cash settlement as well as other differential transactions (e.g. contracts for difference and/or financial futures). - Beneficial owners of these shares are: Advent International Corporation, Boston, MA/USA, and Alibaba Group Holding Limited, Grand Cayman, Cayman Islands.
+Shares are directly held by the following legal entities: AI Louvre (Luxembourg) S.à.r.l., Luxembourg/Grand Duchy of Luxembourg (for Advent International Corporation) and Taobao China Holding Limited, Hong Kong S.A.R./China (for Alibaba Group Holding Limited). - 5 Shares and financial instruments directly held by Qatar Holding LLC, Doha/Qatar.
+The beneficial holder of the shares is the Qatar Investment Authority, Doha/Qatar, which was established and is controlled by the State of Qatar. - Shares directly held by Richemont Luxury Group Ltd, St Helier/ Jersey.
+The beneficial holder of the shares is Compagnie Financiere Rupert, Geneva/Switzerland.

-- Shares directly held by Qatar Holding LLC, Doha/Qatar.
-The indirect holder of the shares is the State of Qatar, Doha/Qatar.
-Qatar Holding LLC is owned by the Qatar Investment Authority, which was founded and is controlled by the State of Qatar. - Shares directly held by GIC Private Limited ("GIC"), Singapore/ Singapore.
-The indirect holder of the shares is the Government of Singapore, Singapore/Singapore.
-GIC is wholly owned by the Government of Singapore ("GoS") and manages the reserves of Singapore.
-GIC acts as the fund manager for GoS and the Monetary Authority of Singapore. - Shares directly held by Richemont Luxury Group Ltd, St Heller/ Jersey.
-The indirect holder of the shares is Compagnie Financiere Rupert, Geneva/Switzerland. - Shares directly held by Franklin Mutual Advisors, LLC, Short Hills, NJ/USA and Franklin Adviory Services, Short Hills, NJ/USA.
-The indirect holder of the shares is Franklin Resources, Inc., San Mateo, CA/USA.
-Of the total share position of 4.95%, 0.02% relate to delegated voting rights. - BlackRock, Inc., New York, NY/USA.
-Of the total share position of 4.65%, 0.18% relate to securities lending and similar transactions, and 0.89% to delegated voting rights. - Shares and financial instruments directly held by JPMorgan Chase Bank, N.A., Ohio/USA.
+- Norges Bank (the Central Bank of Norway), Oslo, Norway.
+Of the total share position of 4.89%, 1.62% relate to securities lending positions and similar transactions. - Beneficial owners of these shares are: Andrés Holzer Neumann, Wilen (Sarnen)/Switzerland, Julián Díaz González, Altendorf/Switzerland, Juan Carlos Torres Carretero, Meggen/Switzerland, James S. Cohen, Alpine NJ/USA, James S. Cohen Family Dynasty Trust, Teaneck, NJ/USA.
+Shares are directly held by the following companies and legal entities: Travel Retail Investment S.C.A., Luxembourg/Grand Duchy of Luxembourg, Petrus PTE Ltd, Singapore/Singapore, Witherspoon Investments LLC, Wilmington, DE/USA, Petrus AG, Basel/Switzerland, Laguna Partners AG, Luzern/Switzerland, JDG Partners AG, Luzern/Switzerland, JLC Investments, LLC, Teaneck, NJ/USA and Hudson Retail Partners, LLC, Teaneck, NJ/USA.
+Of the total share position of 4.25%, 0.48% relate to delegated voting rights. - Shares directly held by GIC Private Limited ("GIC"), Singapore/ Singapore.
+The beneficial holder of the shares is the Government of Singapore, Singapore/Singapore.
+GIC is wholly owned by the Government of Singapore ("GOS").
+GIC acts as the fund manager for GoS and the Monetary Authority of Singapore. - 10 FMR LLC, Boston, MA/USA. - $^{\rm 11}~$ Fidelity Investment Trust, Boston, MA/USA - Shares and financial instruments directly held by JPMorgan Chase Bank, N.A., Ohio/USA.
 The indirect holder of the shares and financial instruments is JPMorgan Chase & Co., New York, NY/USA.